sisinflab/Formal-MultiMod-Rec/README.md

-# Multimodal Recommendation: Technical Challenges and Applications for Social Good
+# A Formal Multimodal Framework for Personalized Multimedia Recommendation

 A table of multimodal recommender systems publications.
 This page will be ****periodically**** updated to include recent works.

-The table is taken from **Multimodal Recommendation: Technical Challenges andApplications for Social Good** submitted at ACM Multimedia 2021 in the Brave New ideas Track.
+The table is taken from **A Formal Multimodal Framework for Personalized Multimedia Recommendation** submitted at IEEE Transactions on Multimedia.